 A partnership between Orphanet and the Genetic and Rare Disease Information Center (NIH-NCATS) was established in 2016.
 The aim of this partnership is to mutualise efforts so as to provide the audiences of both sites with the most complete and up-to-date information on rare diseases.
 In a first step, the Orphanet and GARD nomenclatures were aligned, so as to allow cross-referencing between the two resources.
 In a second step, summary texts from Orphanet (along with a link to the relevant Orphanet disease page and the Orphanet logo) have been included in GARD for the diseases for which GARD does not have a text.
-This cross-Atlantic partnership improves the visibility of Orphanet in the United States and is just one of the ongoing efforts to integrate the Orphanet nomenclature, in particular, into the different rare-disease related resources maintained by the NIH (e.g. UMLS, ClinVar, MedGen, GTR).
+This cross-Atlantic partnership, maintained through regular calls, improves the visibility of Orphanet in the United States and is just one of the ongoing efforts to integrate the Orphanet nomenclature, in particular, into the different rare-disease related resources maintained by the NIH (e.g. UMLS, ClinVar, MedGen, GTR).
+Indeed in 2022 an agreement was signed with the National Library of Medicine to allow the integration of the Orphanet nomenclature of rare diseases into UMLS, a key achievement in positionning ORPHAcodes as an interoperability vector for health and research at a global level.
+More information to come in an upcoming edition.